Suhail007/wordpress_high_config/README.md

 - Logs are stored in `wp-content/debug.log`
 - File editing in admin is disabled for security

+## Deploying on Railway

+1. Connect your GitHub repository to Railway.
+2. Set the following environment variables in the Railway Variables tab (see `.env.example`).
+3. Add persistent volumes for `/var/lib/mysql` (MySQL) and `/var/www/html/wp-content` (WordPress) if you want data to persist across deployments.
+4. Expose port 80 for the WordPress service.
+5. Click Deploy and follow the logs.
+6. Access your site via the Railway-provided URL.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.